Appeal procedure

 • proof of your doctorate (certificate and diploma); if you completed your doctorate abroad, it is helpful if you include a note on the recognition of your doctorate in Germany with your application

-• further proof required in the advertisement
+• Further evidence required in the call for applications

 • a list of publications